 The Reason You Need a Florida Residential Real Estate Lawyer

-The most important step in purchasing or selling a home is the contract.
-It is absolutely critical that you have a professional set of eyes to look it over.
-It’s going to be a big asset and the paperwork deserves attention.
-Before signing, there are certain things to consider such as:
+The most crucial step in purchasing or selling a home is the contract.
+It is essential that you have a legal professional evaluate the contract to make sure there are no unexpected “surprise” clauses.
+Real estate is a major asset, and the paperwork deserves attention.
+Before signing the contract, there are important considerations, such as:

 - Is the purchase contingent on matters like financing or acceptable terms of the sale?

 - What land, furnishings, and buildings come with the offer?

 - Are appliances and fixtures (which can be costly to replace) included in the price of the home?

 - Who is paying for the title examination?

 - If it is a new construction, have all utilities been installed?

 - What inspections are required by the municipality, and have they been completed?

 When you buy a home, you will, at some point during the process, need to get the property inspected.
 Inspections involve hiring a residential real estate inspector to come in and do a full inspection of the property.
 The inspector is typically hired by the buyer to thoroughly inspect the property to make sure everything is in accordance with state and local codes.